tailtq/tailtq.github.io/_posts/2023-03-19-asynchronous-programming.md

 event_loop.run_until_complete(test())
 ```

-We can also run a coroutine in the background before actually awaiting it, calling a coroutine alone is not enough because a warning is shown immediately `RuntimeWarning: coroutine 'test' was never awaited`.
+We can also run a coroutine in the background before actually awaiting it.
+Calling a coroutine alone is not enough because a warning is shown immediately `RuntimeWarning: coroutine 'test' was never awaited`.
 As you can see below, the Task is already finished even before awaiting it.
-It also doesn’t show any warning either.
+It also doesn’t show any warning.

 ```python
 import asyncio